 Nathan Rasiah is a barrister practicing in criminal law from chambers at 23 Essex Street.
 He prosecutes and defends in all areas of criminal law.
 He has also taught criminal law and criminal procedure and evidence at the University of Cambridge.

 Maya Sikand has been in practice at the Bar since 1997.
+She was appointed as a Recorder (Crime) in April 2018.
 She is a civil liberties and human rights barrister at Garden Court Chambers specialising in public law as well as private law damages claims against public bodies, having first spent over a decade defending in crime.
 She maintains an appellate only criminal practice which focusses primarily on trafficked victims and the sentencing of women and children and young people.
-She is a contributing editor of Archbold Criminal Pleading, Evidence & Practice (Sweet & Maxwell); a previous contributing editor of Blackstone's Criminal Practice (OUP); general editor of the Blackstone's Guide to the Criminal Justice and Immigration Act 2008 (OUP, 2009) and author of ASBOs: a practitioner's guide to defending anti-social behaviour orders (LAG, 2006).
-She has also written a chapter in the forthcoming publication Human Trafficking and Modern Slavery: Law and Practice (Bloomsbury Professional).
+She is a contributing editor of Archbold Criminal Pleading, Evidence & Practice (Sweet & Maxwell) and a previous contributing editor of Blackstone's Criminal Practice (OUP).

 Joe Stone QC (Call - 1989, QC - 2013) is a criminal defence specialist.
 His area of expertise is defending in high profile complex homicide allegations.
 He is also a member of the Foreign Office Legal Panel as well as a defence practitioner at the International Criminal Court.
 He regularly publishes articles in Archbold Review on areas of topical interest to the profession.
 He practices from Doughty Street Chambers.